joolstorrentecalo/gitlab-foss/doc/user/organization/index.md

 1. In the **Organization URL** text box, edit the URL.
 1. Select **Change organization URL**.

-## View an organization's visibility level

-NOTE:
-In [Cells 1.0](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/cells/iterations/cells-1.0/) organizations can be only private.

-1. On the left sidebar, select **Organizations** and find your organization.
-1. Select **Settings > General**.
-1. Expand the **Visibility** section.

 ## Switch organizations

 NOTE:
-Switching between organizations is not supported in [Cells 1.0](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/cells/iterations/cells-1.0/), but is supported in [Cells 1.5](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/cells/iterations/cells-1.5/).
+Switching between organizations is not supported in [Cells 1.0](../../architecture/blueprints/cells/iterations/cells-1.0.md), but is supported in [Cells 1.5](../../architecture/blueprints/cells/iterations/cells-1.5.md).

 To switch organizations: